0xtonysprocket/mammoth_pool/README.md

 TODO:

-* Make any ERC20 depositable in the pool
 * Assign balances to the proxy contract instead of pool contract so it is UPGRADEABLE
 * Have the LP contract mint LP tokens that are different for different liquidity provided
 * Test external MM calling fill_order with liquidity from pool